What Is Cryptojacking and How Does It Work?

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-According to the European Union Agency for Cybersecurity (ENISA), cryptojacking is the third top cyberthreat.
+Cryptojacking is used by hackers to take over devices via malware and use the devices’ computing power to mine cryptocurrency.
+According to the European Union Agency for Cybersecurity (ENISA), cryptojacking is the third top cyber threat.
 ENISA also noted that cryptojacking reached a record high in the first quarter of 2021.
-Cryptojacking is used by hackers to essentially create free money.
-This method takes over devices via malware and uses the devices’ computing power to mine cryptocurrency.

 It can be difficult to spot cryptojacking because the malicious code is designed to work in the background and not be visible.
 However, there are some telltale signs.
-Keep reading to learn more about how cryptojacking works and how to prevent it from infecting your devices.
+Keep reading to learn more about how cryptojacking works and how antivirus software can prevent it from infecting your devices.

 In this article